LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 - Andrej Novosad for the initial idea of finding a way to "preview" a full waveform, as well as testing!
 - Jamie Lee and Jon Kelliher for beta testing
 - X-Raym for suggestions for and on improvements
+- mcoyle for informing me about MAC case sensitivity (toolbar icons)